InteractiveComputerGraphics/splashsurf/index.md

 ---

+## About

 This project consists of the following crates:
- - `splashsurf`: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal
+ - 🛠️ `splashsurf`: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal.
+Install with `cargo install splashsurf`.
- - `splashsurf_lib`: Library that implements the reconstruction pipeline used by the CLI.
-Allows to integrate the reconstruction procedure directly into other Rust applications.
+ - 🧰 `splashsurf_lib`: Rust library that implements the reconstruction method used by the CLI.
+Allows integrating the reconstruction procedure directly into other Rust applications.
 Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.
+ - 🐍 `pysplashsurf`: Bindings to the CLI and library for Python.
+Install with `pip install splashsurf` and see the [`README`](pysplashsurf/README.md) for more details.

 <p align="center">
 <img src="assets/example_particles.png" alt="Image of the original particle data" width="32%"> <img src="assets/example_coarse.png" alt="Image of a coarse reconstructed surface mesh" width="32%"> <img src="assets/example_fine.png" alt="Image of a fine reconstructed surface mesh" width="32%">